frissyn/py-snippets/README.md

 # py-snippets
-A personal collection python related code snippets.
+A personal collection of python related code snippets.
 Includes a wide variety of useful/useless code samples.

 ## Snippet Index